floragunncom/search-guard-kibana-plugin/README.md

     Run server unit tests.

+  - `yarn test:prepare_integration_test`

+    Run script for integration tests when Elasticsearch and Kibana should have different version in the same cluster: eliminate Kibana version check error and install required packages.

 For more information about any of these commands run `yarn ${task} --help`.
 For a full list of tasks checkout the `package.json` file, or run `yarn run`.

 ## License